-The state of Vermont offers the general public access to criminal and arrest records.
+VT offers the general public access to criminal and arrest records.
 They have a central database that all law enforcement records are fed into.
 Any citizen can request copies through the mail or in person.
-Each record request costs $30, and the requestor will need the name and date of birth of the person in question.
+Each Vermont arrest record request costs $30, and the requestor will need the name and date of birth of the person in question.
 If they order by mail, processing can take up to 5-7 business days.
 In person orders generally, take 10 minutes.
-Anyone can also access government resources to find these same records online.
-The cost of online records is the same, $30 per request.
+Anyone can also access government resources to find these same public records online.
+The cost of online state records is the same, $30 per request.

 Yes.
-According to the Freedom of Information Act, Vermont offers the general public copies of arrest records and criminal records upon request.
-Each record costs $30, but people can obtain them through the mail, in person or online.
+According to the Freedom of Information Act, VT offers the general public copies of arrest records and criminal records upon request.
+Each record costs $30, but people can obtain the required public information through the mail, in person or online.
 Each request is processed using a name-based search.
 The state repository does not offer certified copies of reports.

 |Black or African American||11%|

 |Black or African American||5%|

 Vermont arrest records will show crime information about the arrest such as where it occurred, the date of arrest, what agency arrested them, the mugshots, the charges filed, the arresting officer’s information, if any vehicles were involved and the booking details.
 Additionally, they will show a general profile for the person arrested with name, age, address, gender, height, weight, and more.
 Typically, a report will also show other warrant and booking details including fingerprints as well as other police and criminal records associated with this person.
 At the same time, court records related to any arrests, fines, convictions, and sentencing may be on there too.

 The crime rate has increased over the past decade in Vermont, going from 552 crimes in 2006 to 692 by 27% higher than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.